MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 ### My semantic model deployment failed

 **Cause**: There could be a few possible reasons for your semantic model deployment to fail.
+The following are possible reasons for failure:

-One of the reasons may be due to a large semantic model that isn't configured with the [large semantic model format](/power-bi/enterprise/service-premium-large-models).
+* A large semantic model isn't configured with the [large semantic model format](/power-bi/enterprise/service-premium-large-models).
+* The semantic model contains a circular or self dependency.
+In this case you'll see the following error message: *One or more items failed to deploy because it will result in a two way dependency between items*.

+**Solution**:

-**Solution**: If your semantic model is larger than 4 GB and isn't using the large semantic model format, it might fail to be deployed.
+* If your semantic model is larger than 4 GB and isn't using the large semantic model format, it might fail to be deployed.
 Try setting your semantic model to use the large semantic model format, and redeploy.
+* If your semantic model contains a circular or self dependency, remove the dependency and redeploy.

 ### I have a semantic model with DirectQuery or Composite connectivity mode, that uses variation or auto date/time tables